Chunyfong/Predictive-Maintenance-Workflow/README.md

 ### Predictive-Maintenance-Workflow

-Some notes of binary classification on when is the next item replacement or maintenance /Machine failure will occur predication
+Some notes of my binary classification on next maintenance /Machine failure will occur

 *Steps*:
 1. Generate history of exact date where the repair/customer call for maintenance occurred